zuther77/ASL-Recognition/README.md

-# Real Time ASL Recognition ( Working )
+# ASL Recognition ( Working )
-Real Time American Sign Language Recognition done as a part of Computer Vision course.
+ American Sign Language Recognition done as a part of Computer Vision course.
 I haven't added the dataset has its too large for github.

 ### Dataset